goliviero/software_get_started/bash_tutorial/start_here/tuto_0.rst

 ==============

 .. note::
    This tutorial will be data processing oriented because this is what our  new students  are interested  by.
-It  can be relevant  or not depending on the field you are working but I'll try to stay as generic as possible.)
+It  can be  relevant or  not depending on  the field  you are  working but I'll  try to  stay as generic as possible.

-..
+   Test successive paragraphs

 - Create a new script.
 Load a given environment.